Computer Vision for

 Retail Digitization.

-A camera-first onboarding tool that turned a retailer’s stockroom into a published storefront — barcode, then image, then video recognition over a 60M+ SKU canonical catalog.
+A camera-first onboarding tool that turned a retailer's shelves into a published storefront.

-Co-founded with Dr. Eli Osherovich — Senior Applied Scientist at Amazon (Alexa Shopping / Amazon Go), now leading AI & infrastructure at Google.
-Bootstrapped four years with no external capital.
+Co-founded with Dr. Eli Osherovich, Senior Applied Scientist at Amazon (Alexa Shopping / Amazon Go), now leading AI & infrastructure at Google.
+Bootstrapped with no external capital.

 3